7-Day Saint Vincent and the Grenadines Itinerary

 Day 6: Bequia

 It’s a tiny island with a small town center, where everything is just a few steps from each other.
-Port Elizabeth is famous for being the supposed base for the pirate Edward Teach, also known as Blackbeard.
+Port Elizabeth is famous for being the supposed base for the real-life pirate Edward Teach, also known as Blackbeard.

 Things To Do in Bequia